 You’ll see her visit her high-school to track down her old pals and ask them questions about the changes in the area.
 She also attended a protest where chants include ‘British police, burn in hell’ and attempt to track down an associate from her younger years, Stephen Lennon (known now as Tommy Robinson).
 Does this one take your fancy?

 Those were just some of my favourite documentaries from Stacey.
-I want to know yours, and if you’ve seen what I’ve listed, tell me your thoughts by commenting below!
+I want to know yours.
+If you’ve seen what I’ve listed, tell me your thoughts by commenting below or reaching out on Twitter!